 This is the second image I'm sharing as part of my #onephotoonestory project - if you haven't read the mission behind it, check out the first image I shared a few months ago and its backstory here.

-My husband works really hard - he's passionate about what he does, is creative, dedicated, and a true leader down to his core.
+My husband is a hard worker - it's one of the many things I love about him.
+He's passionate about what he does, is creative, dedicated, and a true leader down to his core.
 And when it comes to family, the same is true.
 But he has always inspired me with the way he's about to switch gears from one to the other and create memorable experiences, wholly present and loving, whenever the opportunity arises.

 On an unseasonably warm, winter day, he came home from work just as the sun was setting.
 He immediately scooped up Kira in one arm, a blanket in the other, and Bourbon by the leash, ushering us all outside.
 Still in his button-up and dress shoes, he laid on the grass with our girl and gave her his energy like only a dad can - with tickle fights and goofy stories, teaching her about stars and pointing out constellations as the sky grew darker.